u-root/u-bmc/README.md

 similar high-level goals.
 The main difference is that u-bmc chooses to challenge the industry status quo, e.g. where OpenBMC uses IPMI, u-bmc uses gRPC.

+# Attention

+This project is currently undergoing some heavy maintenance.
+Don't use in production yet!

 # Demo

 [![asciicast](https://asciinema.org/a/202889.png)](https://asciinema.org/a/202889)